llvm/llvm-project/llvm/docs/LangRef.rst

-The '``llvm.vp.reduce.fmaximum``' intrinsic performs the floating-point ``MAX`` reduction (:ref:`llvm.vector.reduce.fmaximum <int_vector_reduce_fmaximum>`) of the vector operand ``val`` on each enabled lane, taking the maximum of that and the scalar ``start_value``.
+The '``llvm.vp.reduce.fmaximum``' intrinsic performs the floating-point ``MAX`` reduction (:ref:`llvm.vector.reduce.fmaximum <int_vector_reduce_fmaximum>`) of the vector argument ``val`` on each enabled lane, taking the maximum of that and the scalar ``start_value``.
 Disabled lanes are treated as containing the neutral value (i.e. having no effect on the reduction operation).
 If the vector length is zero, the result is the start value.